10 Teas That Calm Stress and Anxiety

 8. Ashwaganda Tea

 Ashwaganda is an adaptogen.
 Adaptogens are herbs that are thought to be effective in reducing stress and anxiety.
-This is why ashwaganda tea may indeed be a good tea for calmness.
+This is why Ashwaganda tea may indeed be a good tea for calmness.

 9. Milk Thistle Tea